Accelerating convolutional neural network by exploiting sparsity on GPUs: Background

+Convolution calculations have been converted to GEneral Matrix Multiplications (GEMM) on GPU \cite{b12}.
+Using GPU platform to calculate GEMM has been deeply studied \cite{MM_gpu, gemm_coordinated}.
+Im2col is a common way to compute convolutions in CNN frameworks such as Caffe \cite{Caffe}, TensorFlow \cite{Tensorflow}, PyTorch \cite{Pytorch} and cuDNN \cite{b12}.
+This method needs to transform the input feature maps $I$ into an extended matrix $B$, so that the convolution results can be obtained from the GEMM:

+where $O$ is output of convolution; $F$ is convolution filters; $A$ is a matrix contains the filters $F$; $B$ is the result of applying the Im2col transform to the input feature map $I$ according to the filter size and stride.

-GPU is suitable for matrix-related calculations, such as matrix multiplication.
-Convolution calculations have been converted to matrix multiplications on GPU \cite{b12}.
-As shown in Fig. \ref{im2col}, the feature map is vertically divided into three large convolution block rows ($B1$, $B2$ and $B3$).
-One row of convolution blocks corresponds to one row of final convolution results.
+As shown in Fig. \ref{im2col}, the feature map is divided into three large convolution block rows ($B1$, $B2$ and $B3$), each of which corresponds to one row of final convolution results.
 One thread block of GPU is assigned to compute one convolution block row.
 In each convolution block row, convolution kernel moves horizontally.
-Therefore, each convolution block row is divided into three convolution windows, and each convolution window corresponds to one convolution result.
-Each convolution result is assigned to one thread ($T1$, $T2$ or $T3$) on GPU.
+Therefore, each convolution block row is divided into three convolution windows, each of which corresponds to one convolution result.
+Each convolution result is computed by one GPU thread ($T1$, $T2$ or $T3$).
 The values in the convolution window are extended to one row of a matrix, and the convolution kernel is extended to a vector.
 In this way, the convolution calculation is converted to matrix-vector multiplication.
 The result of the matrix-vector multiplication corresponds to a row of convolution results.
 Matrix-vector multiplication is much faster than convolution operation on GPUs, so the calculation speed is substantially improved.
 Accordingly, convolution operation with multiple convolution kernels can be transformed to matrix-matrix multiplication, which is also very suitable for GPU computing.
 In recent years, there have been some optimization methods for convolution on GPUs, which will be discussed in related work.